-- All evaluations commended GWIP for . being highly comprehensive, transparent, and easily accessible. - The MPTFO was perceived as adequately resourced with qualified personnel knowledgeable about UN inter-agency pooled funds.

-- Evaluative evidence demonstrates the importance of UN inter-agency pooled funds in supporting UNDS reform, thereby bolstering initiatives to accelerate the achievement of Agenda 2030 targets.
-The pooled funds improved UNCT collaboration and coordination, allowing RCs to spearhead joint programmes and connect stakeholders on key issues. - capacity development and local ownership are integrated within UN inter-agency pooled funds, leveraggovernments and leading to positive outcomes at both the global and national levels. - of capacity development for stakeholders, including new approaches to addressing gender issues and support for local government policy development, and assistance in analyzing and responding to crisis environments.
+- All evaluations commended GWIP for being highly comprehensive, transparent, and easily accessible. - The MPTFO was perceived as adequately resourced with qualified personnel knowledgeable about UN inter-agency pooled funds. - Evaluative evidence demonstrates the importance of UN inter-agency pooled funds in supporting UNDS reform, thereby bolstering initiatives to accelerate the achievement of Agenda 2030 targets.
+The pooled funds improved UNCT collaboration and coordination, allowing RCs to spearhead joint programmes and connect stakeholders on key issues. - Evaluations also confirmed that direct capacity development and local ownership are integrated within UN inter-agency pooled funds, leveraging the UN's special relationship with governments and leading to positive outcomes at both the global and national levels. - Evaluations revealed strong evidence of capacity development for stakeholders, including new approaches to addressing gender issues and preventing violence against children, support for local government policy development, and assistance in analyzing and responding to crisis environments. - At the national level, pooled funds demonstrated the ability to enhance aid effectiveness, reinforce alignment and constructive policy dialogue with governments, and ensure coherence among donors. - Finally, evaluations highlighted that MPTFs effectively utilize UN delivery systems, normative roles, and risksharing capacity in fragile contexts.
+Ultimately, programming quality is significantly influenced by several key factors, notably close collaboration with government partners and the level of coordination, participation, and leadership engagement within governance structures.